 Oh, I want to add that when I photographed this recipe I did not make enough cheese sauce.
 Oops!
 Don’t worry, the recipe below has been adjusted and it is much cheesier than shown.

-1. Cut off the broccoli florets and peel the stalk, cutting the stalk into 1/2″ pieces.
+1. Cut off the broccoli florets of 1 broccoli stalk and peel the stalk, cutting the stalk into 1/2″ pieces.

 2. Add broccoli to the food processor and finely chop it, then transfer to a large mixing bowl.

-3. Lightly fold in the chopped pine nuts, minced garlic, lemon zest and 1/4 cup parmesan cheese.
-Add the olive oil, more if needed.
+3. Lightly fold in 1/2 cup of pine nuts, chopped finely, 1 clove of garlic,minced, 1 tablespoon of lemon zest and 1/4 cup of parmesan cheese.
+Add 3 tablespoons of olive oil, more if needed.

-4. Bring four quarts of water to a boil along with one table spoon of salt.
-Add the fusilli and cook until al dente, about nine minutes for most pastas.
+4. Bring 4 quarts of water to a boil along with 1 table spoon of salt.
+Add 1 pound of fusilli and cook until al dente, about nine minutes for most pastas.

-5. Create a roux by warming the two tablespoons of butter in a large skillet and adding the flour.
+5. Create a roux by warming the 2 tablespoons of butter in a large skillet and adding 2 tablespoons of flour.
 Whisk well until all of the flour is incorporated.

-6. Slowly add in the milk.
-Once the flour, butter and milk have combined, add the shredded cheese.
+6. Slowly add in 2 cups of milk.
+Once the flour, butter and milk have combined, add 1 cup of shredded Gruyere cheese, 1/2 cup of shredded cheddar cheese and 3/4 cup of Parmesan cheese .

 7. At this point, the sauce should be fairly thick.
 If you wish for it to be thicker, bring the cheese sauce to a slight boil and then remove it from the heat.
 If you want to thin it out a bit, add more milk.
 But do it sloooowly.